What We Do

 Not only do the dogs assist our clients with their disability, the dogs also serve as an ice-breaker in public situations.
 Most important, though, they provide their partner with constant companionship.

 All dogs accepted into the training program must pass health and temperament tests.
-These dogs are either part of the CST breeding program, are donated by private breeders, or are rescued from various shelters and rescues.
+These dogs are either specifically bred for service work and donated by private breeders, or are rescued from various shelters and rescues.

 CST is a service dog organization that adheres to the highest standards of training, behavior, temperament, and health for our service dogs.
 All of our trainers are committed to humane treatment of our dogs at every level of training.